daraghbyrne/iotworkshop2019/step6/README.md

 But first, how do we know the weather?

 Particle allows us to make requests for bits of information from online sources by using something called "Webhooks".
-When the Photon wants to find out come info from an online service (the weather, how many emails you have, if a stock price is up or down, etc.), the Photon can trigger a request to that service.
-The Particle Cloud manages the request to that source and returns it to the Photon.
+When the Argon wants to find out come info from an online service (the weather, how many emails you have, if a stock price is up or down, etc.), the Argon can trigger a request to that service.
+The Particle Cloud manages the request to that source and returns it to the Argon.

 The way webhooks work is as follows:

 1. Each webhook has a unique name and maps to some piece of information that's found online
-1. When your photon wants some information from a webhook.
+1. When your Argon wants some information from a webhook.
 And when it does it'll publish an event.
 That event will have the same name as the webhook. e.g. If I have a webhook called 'get-news-articles' then I'd send an event with the same name (Particle.publish('get-news-articles'))
 2. The webhook will be triggered and it'll go off and find the bit of information we're looking for
 3. When it's found it, it publishes a new event called 'hook-response/webhookname' that my decive is listening for.
 This event has the info we want in it.
 4. My device gets the info and can do cool stuff.